Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Introduction

-To address this challenge, we propose~\proposed, a novel {LLM-driven code evolution framework} that orchestrates a directional feedback loop by integrating a \textbf{User Simulator} and a \textbf{Model Diagnosis Tool} to guide the evolution of recommendation systems.
-The User Simulator evaluates recommendation lists using diverse user personas, providing qualitative natural language feedback on potential improvements.
-For instance, the simulator critiques: "I seek low-cost accessories, not expensive electronics."
-This provides a diagnostic explanation for the failure, whereas scalar metrics only reflect a performance drop without revealing the cause.
-While the simulator captures user experience without costly real-world testing, relying solely on simulated feedback risks subjective bias and fails to detect underlying structural or behavioral deficiencies of the model, such as embedding collapse.
-To mitigate this problem, our proposed Model Diagnosis Tool serves as a deterministic verification mechanism.
-Unlike the simulator and standard scalar metrics (e.g., NDCG), the model diagnosis tool directly probes the model's underlying mechanisms and structural properties to quantitatively substantiate issues.
-For instance, the model diagnosis tool detects structural failures such as embedding collapse by analyzing the geometric distribution of item representations, which simulator feedback alone cannot verify.
-By corroborating qualitative user critiques with quantitative diagnostic signals, the framework accurately pinpoints critical structural deficiencies within the current recommendation pipeline.
+To address this challenge, we propose~\proposed, an LLM-driven code evolution framework that orchestrates a directional feedback loop by integrating a \textbf{User Simulator} (\text{SIM}) and a \textbf{Model Diagnosis Tool} (\text{DIAG}). \text{SIM} evaluates recommendation lists through diverse user personas, providing qualitative natural language critiques (e.g., \textit{"I seek low-cost accessories, not expensive electronics"}) that explain \textit{why} a recommendation fails—an insight scalar metrics cannot offer.
+To complement \text{SIM} and detect deficiencies invisible to user perception (e.g., embedding collapse), \text{DIAG} quantitatively probes the model's structural properties, such as the geometric distribution of item representations.
+By corroborating qualitative critiques with quantitative diagnostics,~\proposed~accurately pinpoints the root causes of failure within the recommendation pipeline.